magicsandbox-ai/magicsandbox/functions/findApp/README.md

 # magicsandbox.findApp

-Finds Magic Apps that are relevant to a user input.
+Finds Magic Sandbox Apps that are relevant to a user input.

 ## Arguments